pinterest/esprint/README.md

 #### Debug

-Print debug output for esrpint.
+Print debug output for esprint.
 Should only be used when you're running into issues

 ```
 esprint --esprintDebug